CZSK-MicroHacks/MicroHack-GitHub-engineering-constitution/specs-template/platform/README.md

 - `SECURITY.md`: Shared security posture, control requirements, scanning expectations, and incident response guidance.

 ## Optional Files
-If additional cross-service requirements emerge (e.g., shared security controls, incident response runbooks), copy the relevant service template file into this folder and rename it clearly (for example, `SECURITY.shared.md`).
+If additional cross-service requirements emerge (e.g., incident response runbooks), copy the relevant service template file into this folder and rename it clearly (for example, `RUNBOOKS.shared.md`).
 Reference these shared docs from each service spec instead of duplicating content.

 ## When to add a platform document
 1. Multiple services depend on the same contract or operational process.